What is Therapy?

 -

-Burnout & Vicarious Trauma
+Burnout and Vicarious Trauma

 -